novicap/api-docs/source/includes/_dynamic_discounting_invoices.md

 The URL must contain a valid transaction ID, matching one returned from [GET /v1/dynamic_discounting/invoices](#retrieve-invoices).
 The transaction ID is not the same as the reference of the invoice submitted by you.

-We may have already notified the supplier of the invoice, and they may have already accepted financing, so take care when using this endpoint.
 The invoice cannot be deleted if it is already part of a payment instruction.
+If the supplier has already accepted early payment, we will notify them that the invoice is no longer eligible and that they will not receive it.

 ### HTTP Request